Meet the five precincts of the Wet Tropics

 Cascading down five or six tiers in the Seaview Range, Jourama Falls manages to look and feel like lots of little waterfalls – providing plenty of bang for your waterfall buck.

-Aside from its emerald waters, which pop against the red rock, there’s ample spots for swimming and natural water slides (just be careful though!).
+Aside from its emerald waters, which pop against the red rock, there are ample spots for swimming and natural water slides (just be careful though!).

 On the other side of the park, Big and Little Crystal Creek promise picture-perfect swimming conditions, framed by a handmade bridge built in the 1930s.